The regional service standard sets the base level of service to for all government recycling collection programs in greater Portland.

-The new change will split the current Chapter 5.10 into two chapters.
-Chapter 5.10 will cover the overall Regional Waste Plan and a new Chapter 5.15 will be created to consolidate and focus on requirements specific to local governments.
+The new change split the previous Chapter 5.10 into two chapters.
+Chapter 5.10 now covers the overall Regional Waste Plan and a new Chapter 5.15 was created to consolidate and focus on requirements specific to local governments.

-Confusing sections will be reorganized by moving and rewording detailed information to administrative rules and group code sections by sector.
+Confusing sections have been reorganized by moving and rewording detailed information to administrative rules and group code sections by sector.

 In the rule there will be a new general education section that applies to all customers and requires that education provided to all customers be accurate, culturally responsive and reflect local conditions.

-There will be new standards for multifamily services to implement high-priority Regional Waste Plan actions.
-These will be the most significant changes and include:
+New standards for multifamily services were adopted to implement high-priority Regional Waste Plan actions.
+These are the most significant changes and include:

 - required use of regional signage on bins and in collection areas

 - per unit service volume minimums for garbage, mixed recycling and glass streams